maearon/adidas-microservices/apps/web/README.md

-# G Can Build - Walkthrough Starter Template
+# Maearon Build - Walkthrough Starter Template

 Welcome to the G Can Build Walkthrough starter template!
 This repository serves as the foundation for the YouTube walkthrough series where we explore building and deploying modern web applications.
 Link to the YT Channel: https://www.youtube.com/@GeorgeLe https://ui.shadcn.com/docs/components